Frequently Asked Questions (FAQ)

 We strongly encourage clients to participate in sessions with both audio and visual connection.
 We find that this works best for most clients.
 However, we respect that there are many reasons why a client may not want to appear on camera, and acknowledge that requiring all clients to appear on camera would an accessibility barrier.
 Please communicate any concerns with being on camera so that we can plan for audio-only sessions.

 Yes!
 When you complete your new client paperwork, the client portal will ask for your ‘legal’ name and give the option to add a ‘preferred’ name.
-The legal name will appear only on documents generated for your insurance company, if you ask for a superbill.
-The preferred name will appear throughout your client portal, on your invoices/statements, on appointment reminders, and during all communications with your clinician.
-Both legal and preferred names can be updated if they change during therapy.
+The ‘legal’ name will appear only on documents generated for your insurance company, if you ask for a superbill.
+The ‘preferred’ name will appear throughout your client portal, on your invoices/statements, on appointment reminders, and during all communications with your clinician.
+Both ‘legal’ and ‘preferred’ names can be updated in the system if they change during therapy.

 Our goal is for our services to be accessible for all people.
 Sometimes we fall short of this goal.
 Please reach out with specific accessibility concerns and we work to remove those barriers.